Pensions Management Institute

 In the first instance e-mail: pmiqualifications@pensions-pmi.org.uk or Telephone 020 7392 7400.

-The learning materials are updated each year and although the available material is relevant for the Autumn 2024 exams, it will be updated for the Spring 2025 exams.
+The learning materials are updated each year and the available material is relevant for the Spring 2025 and Autumn 2025 exam series.

 Retirement Provision Certificate Study Manual